 What Is Therapy for ADHD?

-Therapy is part of the treatment for most kids and teens diagnosed with ADHD.
-Kids have meetings with a therapist to help with the problems that ADHD can cause.
+Therapy is part of the treatment for most kids who have ADHD.
+If you go to therapy, you will have regular meetings with a therapist to help with the problems that ADHD can cause.

-In therapy, kids learn skills like listening and paying attention better.
+In therapy, kids learn learn skills like listening and paying attention better.

-Some kids with ADHD also get another type of therapy called occupational therapy.
-This helps when things like balance or handwriting are difficult because of ADHD or a learning disability.
+Some kids with ADHD also go to another type of therapy, called occupational therapy.
+This helps when handwriting or balance are hard because of ADHD or a learning disability.

 Why Do Kids Need Therapy for ADHD?

 Therapy helps kids with ADHD do better in school and at home.
-For example, they learn how to:
+Kids might learn to:

 - be better organized